zozaai/gitex/README.md

 - [ ] Copy text to clipboard
 - [ ] Download generated text
 - [ ] Support for private repositories
-- [ ] Browser-based for privacy and security
 - [ ] Download zip of selected files
 - [ ] Local directory support